256dpi/lungo/README.md

 The more advanced multikey, geospatial, text, and hashed indexes are not yet supported and may be added later, while the deprecated sparse indexes will not.
-The recently introduced collation feature as well as wildcard indexes are also subject to future work.
+The recently introduced collation feature, as well as wildcard indexes, are also subject to future work.

 ### Index Supported Sorting & Filtering